How cloud evaluation works

 Most evaluation scenarios require input data.
 You can provide data in two ways:Upload a dataset (recommended)

-Upload a JSONL file to create a versioned dataset in your Foundry project.
+Upload a JSONL or CSV file to create a versioned dataset in your Foundry project.
 Datasets support versioning and reuse across multiple evaluation runs.
 Use this approach for production testing and CI/CD workflows.
 Prepare a JSONL file with one JSON object per line containing the fields your evaluators need:Provide data inline

 For quick experimentation with small test sets, provide data directly in the evaluation request usingfile_content.